 Gustav’s approach stirred uneasy comparisons to Katrina, the most costly hurricane in US history, which killed about 1,500 people and caused over $80bn in damage almost exactly three years ago.

 New Orlean’s mayor ordered an evacuation of the city [AFP]

 Long lines of cars and buses streamed out of New Orleans on Sunday after the evacuation was ordered.

 One resident, Vanessa Jones, 50, said she had planned to stay but changed her mind after watching the news all night.

 “I can’t take a chance because so many people died in Katrina,” she said as she prepared to board a bus headed to an unknown destination.

-Harvey E Johnson, the US deputy emergency agency chief, said evacuees who didn’t have relatives to stay with were being housed in junior college dormitories away from the anticipated disaster area.
+Harvey E. Johnson, the US deputy emergency agency chief, said evacuees who did’t have relatives to stay with were being housed in junior college dormitories away from the anticipated disaster area.

 Flights from New Orleans and other Gulf Coast cities were cancelled on Monday as the storm bore down on the region.